Installing IDA Application

 Setting environment entries on WAS Console (Optional)

 The default IDA data folder is /var/ida/data.
-If the default value is not applicable, then follow the below steps to change the IDA data folder:
+If the default value is not writable or not applicable, then follow the below steps to change the IDA data folder:

 2. Add entries to the Name/Value pairs.